fenago/apache-cassandra/lab_4.md

 replicas.
 The range of the primary keys that a node manages is determined by the partition key and a cluster-wide configuration parameter called partitioner.
-Cassandra provides three choices to partitioner that will be covered later in this chapter.
+Cassandra provides three choices to partitioner that will be covered later in this lab.

 A primary key can be defined by the CQL keywords `PRIMARY KEY` , with the column(s) to be indexed.
 Imagine that